22 January 2014 by Anna Staford

-It’s human nature to think “it won’t happen to me” - but if it does, you’ll certainly be glad you took out decent travel cover to shield you against the kinds of things that can and do happen out of the blue.
+It’s human nature to think “it won’t happen to me” - but if it does, you’ll certainly be glad you took out proper insurance to shield you against the kinds of things that can and do happen out of the blue.
 Do check your policy to make sure it fits the trip you’re planning, and consider taking out top-up cover if appropriate.

 Cancellation costs can be peanuts compared to the head-spinning financial risks involved if you run into health problems without proper cover.
 People generally underestimate the cost of medical treatment abroad, which has rocketed in recent years.
 That’s especially true of Canada, the Caribbean, Mexico, Japan and the US, where hospital stays alone can cost around £2,500 per day.
 Even then, medical bills are often only the tip of the iceberg.